Adorism/taxonomy_of_terror/README.md

 # The Taxonomy of Terror
-This is an NLP-centered project for capstone 2 of the Galvanize Data Science Intensive.<br><br>
+This is an NLP-centered project for capstone 2 of the Galvanize Data Science Intensive.
+Presented April 2, 2021.<br><br>

 ![Page Divider](/images/div2-removebg-preview.png)